 All About Billet Straps on an English Saddle

-This photo shows the part of an english riding saddle known as the “billets”.
+This photo shows the part of an English riding saddle known as the “billets”.
 The billets are three straps underneath the top flap, on each side.
 The billets are the anchor to which the girth is tied.
 The billet straps are securely attached to the tree (what could be called the “skeleton” of the saddle) so once a girth is buckled to the billets it fits the saddle to the confirmation of the horse’s back and prevents the saddle from slipping (if the girth is sufficiently tightened).

 Billet Strap Safety

 Billet straps are the most vulnerable part of the girthing mechanism so it is important to inspect your billet straps regularly.
 If billet straps are still and brittle instead of supple and strong, a sharp intake of the horse breath or sudden expansion of the chest (like during jumping or descending into a river crossing) can cause the billet straps to break and the saddle to come off!
 Check your billet straps regularly for signs of cracking or stiffness.
 Generally, billet straps should not be oiled during regular tack cleaning, as oil can cause them to stretch, but a light coat of conditioner may be applied to dry, stiff billet straps.
+If broken or appearing that the straps may break soon, contact someone who provides professional leather repair to fix your billet straps before you ride in the saddle again.

 Why are there 3 billet straps, but 2 buckles on a girth?

-Even though there are three billet straps, the english girth is designed only to attach to two of them.
+Even though there are three billet straps, the English girth is designed only to attach to two of them.
 This is in case one billet strap breaks in the field or your horse is not conformationally comfortable with the girth where it naturally sits.
 Some horses, and some saddles, require that the girth be buckled to the front two billet straps, or the back two, but for the vast majority of horses, the girth should be buckled to the outer billets, as this provides the most stability for the saddle.

 Buckle Guard on an English Saddle

-This photo shows the buckle guard on an english saddle.
+This photo shows the buckle guard on an English saddle.
 The buckle guard can range from barely large enough to cover the girth buckles to large enough to cover the billet straps completely- as shown here.
-The buckle guard exists to prevent the buckle of a english girth from creating visible wear on the outside of the flap.
-Without the buckle guard, the friction of a rider’s leg pressed against the girth buckle, can create wear marks on the piece of leather seperating them.
+The buckle guard exists to prevent the buckle of an english girth from creating visible wear on the outside of the flap.
+Without the buckle guard, the friction of a rider’s leg pressed against the girth buckle, can create wear marks on the piece of leather separating them.
 But with a thick piece of leather serving as a girth buckle this wear is prevented and many times the saddle feels more comfortable to the rider.

 Measuring the width of an English Saddle

-This photo shows an English saddle pictures from the front.
+This photo shows an English saddle pictured from the front.
 The way this saddle is being measured is a somewhat effective method of measuring the width of a saddle you plan to list on eBay or sell online.
 It is always important to provide accurate measurements for saddles sold online, since many horses require a very specific size.

 Before trying to measure the saddle’s width with this method, a better way to determine how wide the tree of a saddle is is to lift the flap on both sides and look for a buckle guard with a maker’s mark stamped on it.
 If you can find the flap of leather emblazoned with the manufacturer’s name or the model name, there is often a number stamped in a discrete corner of that piece of leather.
 The number should range from 27-33, with the vast majority of saddles falling in the 30-32 range (31 being “average”)